 - “Procurement Card User Agreement” (6212F-3)

-A copy of each document must be retained by the building/department and the originals returned to the Purchasing Department.
+A copy of each document must be retained by the building/department and the originals returned to purchasing.

 PROCUREMENT CARD CHECKOUT PROCEDURES